kanusukA/kanusukA/README.md

-- 👋 Hi, I’m @kanusukA
+- 👋 Yo It's @kanusukA
-- 👀 I’m interested in Android Development
+- 👀 I’m interested in messing stuff up, especially what I don't understand.
-- 🌱 I’m currently learning Jetpack Compose
+- 🌱 I’m currently learning to fade away in this fanciful world.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on being strangers.
 - 📫 How to reach me yatoniner@gmail.com

 <!---